Joseph Ellicott (miller)

 The Ellicott brothers helped revolutionize farming in the area by persuading farmers to plant wheat instead of tobacco and also by introducing fertilizer to revitalize depleted soil.
 Charles Carroll, a signer of the Declaration of Independence, was an early influential convert from tobacco to wheat.
 In 1770, Ellicott was elected to the American Philosophical Society.
 Nathaniel sold his partnership in 1777, Joseph sold all but his Hood's mill ownership the next year.

-Ellicott died in 1780.
-He is buried at the Ellicott Family Cemetery in Ellicott City, Maryland.